kakearney/ecopathlite-pkg/README.md

 ### Syntax

 This package includes 3 top-level functions (along with several additional m-files that these 3 rely on)
-* `ecopathlite.m`: Reproduces the Ecopath calculation for a single model
+* `ecopathlite.m`: Reproduces the Ecopath calculation for a single model, or for an ensemble of Ecopath models with the same structure (i.e. same functional groups, predator-prey links, etc)
 ```
 Ep = ecopathlite(Ewein)
 [Ep, flag, fillinfo, sc] = ecopathlite(Ewein)